Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: Results and discussion

 \section{Results and discussion}

-We present the dependence of compact object binary coalescence rate on the redshift in Figure~\ref{fig-dRdz}.
-The shape of the distributions is very similar for all the models, as the distribution of the delay does not show noticeable differences from one model to the other, expect from differences in the minimal value of the delay, which is much smaller than the Hubble time and doesn't affect significantly the final distribution.
-The coalescence rate peaks at around $z \sim 1.7$, and is then shifted toward lower redshift compared to the star formation rate whose maximal is rather at $z \sim 2$.
-The normalization, on the other hand, changes, as it is linked to the compact object formation rate specific for each model.
-Typically models A (optimistic) correspond to higher rates that models B (pessimistic), and models with low metallicity lead to higher overall rates than the models with high metallicity.
-The value of the kick velocity has very small influence on the coalescence rate.
-We must note that the models presented are calculated for a few particulars population synthesis models.
-Thus the absolute normalization of the results is uncertain, just as any rate calculation in the literature.
-A detailed discussion of the expected rates based on the {\tt StarTrack} population synthesis models have been published separately by \citet{2012ApJ...759...52D}.
+We present the dependence of compact object binary coalescence rate on the redshift in Fig.~\ref{fig-dRdz}.
+The shape of the distributions is very similar for all the models within a single metallicity, as the distribution of the delay does not show noticeable differences from one model to the other, expect for differences in the lowest delay value, which is much lower than the Hubble time and does not significantly affect the final distribution.
+The coalescence rate peaks at around $z \sim 1.5$ for solar metallicity and around $z \sim 3.2$ for lower metallicity.
+It is shifted toward lower redshift than the star formation rate, where the peak for solar metallicity is around $z \sim 2$ and is around $z \sim 3.6$ for lower metallicity.
+For comaparison see Fig.~\ref{fig:sfr}.
+The normalization, on the other hand, changes because it is linked to the compact object formation rate specific to each model.
+Typically, models A (optimistic) correspond to higher rates than models B (pessimistic), and models with low metallicity lead to higher overall rates than the models with high metallicity.
+We must note that the models we present were calculated for a few particular population synthesis models.
+Thus the absolute normalization of the results is uncertain, similar to any rate calculation in the literature.
+It is also clearly visible that the obtained normalization is more affected by details of the HG treatment (distinction between A and B models) than by any metallicity effect.
+Therefore, improving stellar evolution models will be crucial in determining the true value of merger rates.
+A detailed discussion of the expected rates based on the {\tt StarTrack} population synthesis models has been published separately by \citet{2012ApJ...759...52D}.

-The resulting gravitational wave background spectrum for the models BZk and Bzk are presented in Figure~\ref{fig-omega_B} with the individual contributions of each type of binaries shown separately.
+The resulting gravitational-wave background spectrum for the model BZ is presented in Fig.~\ref{fig-omega_B} with the individual contributions of each type of binaries shown separately.